-The LCCC Code of Conduct and policies related to Academic Honesty (See the Student Handbook), applies fully to online courses.
+The LCCC Code of Conduct and policies related to Academic Honesty (See the Student Handbook), apply to distance education courses.
 Students are expected to abide by the standards established for academic integrity in all courses.
-Students are responsibility for maintaining the security of usernames and passwords.
+Students are additionally responsible for maintaining the security of usernames and passwords.

 The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-Distance education, for the purpose of SARA, means: instruction offered by any means where the student and faculty member are in separate physical locations.
-It includes, but is not limited to, online, and correspondence courses or programs.
+Currently, 49 states and the District of Columbia participate in SARA, as well as Puerto Rico and The U.S. Virgin Islands.
+California does not participate in SARA.
+Institutional participation in NC-SARA has numerous benefits:

 Luzerne County Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.